ibm-cloud-docs/app-configuration/ac-integrate-sdk.md

    ```
    {: codeblock}

-1. In your Node.js microservice, include the sdk module with:
+1. In your Node.js microservice, include the SDK module with:

    ```javascript
    const {